siddhartha-gadgil/presentations/KWK.md

 ## Abstract

-Starting with just the rules of chess, it took four hours of playing against itself for AlphaZero, a computer program, to become the strongest chess player on the planet, playing with a "dynamic, open style" and preferring moves that are "risky and aggressive" .
+Starting with just the rules of chess, it took four hours of playing against itself for AlphaZero, a computer program, to become the strongest chess player on the planet, playing with a "dynamic, open style" and preferring moves that are "risky and aggressive".
 With a couple of days of self-play, AlphaZero discovered the best standard openings, and even discarded a few of them.
-Could a future computer program, starting with adding and multiplying natural numbers, discover the mysteries of primes?
+Could a future computer program, starting with adding and multiplying natural numbers, discover the mysteries of the primes?

-Many recent developments point to such a future.
+We discuss the many recent developments point to such a future.
 These range from the phenomenal advances in Artificial Intelligence, to advances in the foundations of mathematics, to mathematical proofs making trains safer.

 ## Outline